ndrean/z-html/README.md

 # z-html

+> [!WARNING]
+> Work in progress

 `zhtml` is a `Zig` wrapper for the `C` library [lexbor](https://github.com/lexbor/lexbor).

 `lexbor` follows <https://dom.spec.whatwg.org/>.

-We expose a _small_ but significant subset of all available functions.Events are not wrapped.
+We expose a _small_ but significant subset of all available functions.

 **Features:**

-- document and fragment and chunk parsing with the "chunk_parser" engine
+- document and fragment parsing
+- chunk parsing with the "chunk_parser" engine
 - node/element/fragment/document serialization
+- DOM to DOM_tree and return: tuple and (todo) JSON format
 - DOM cleaning with HTML aware manipulation:
   - optional comment removal
   - optional script removal